varospaxo/webrecon/README.md

 ## Tools
 ### Host Service Detection
 <!---![3](https://github.com/varospaxo/webrecon/assets/64273563/f668f569-5899-4c30-87ed-008f0464f85b)</br>-->
-Host service detection determines whether the host server is alive or not.
+Host service detection finds whether the host server is alive or not.
 It also returns the latency between the host server and us as a client.
-After determining the connection status, it provides the IP address of the host server.</br></br>
+After getting the connection status, it provides the IP address of the host server.</br></br>

 ### Remote Port Scanner
 <!---![PortScanner](https://github.com/varospaxo/webrecon/assets/64273563/752e6e34-3708-490d-93a6-08f258572a5c)</br>-->
 Remote port scanner scans the host website for open ports available.
-This may help determine the services running on the host server and thereby can be used to test the vulnerabilities of the host.</br></br>
+This may help identify services running on the host server and thereby can be used to test the vulnerabilities of the host.</br></br>

 ### Traceroute Scan
 <!---![5](https://github.com/varospaxo/webrecon/assets/64273563/1e3b8326-e543-40ff-abe6-7da8e4627b35)</br>-->
 Traceroute scan generates a list of hops required to reach the host server.
-It also determines whether the connection between those hops is a TCP connection or not.</br></br>
+It also detects whether the connection between those hops is a TCP connection or not.</br></br>

 ### Remote OS Detection
 <!---![6](https://github.com/varospaxo/webrecon/assets/64273563/e6e8f686-efdb-44c6-b87e-d8d4cd05edcd)</br>-->
-Remote OS Detection script determines the type of operating system the host server is running.
+Remote OS Detection script identifies the type of operating system the host server is running.
 It also provides with the detection accuracy of its generated result.</br></br>

 ### SSL Certificate Status Scan
 <!---![7](https://github.com/varospaxo/webrecon/assets/64273563/6e1a2af0-a2f9-4bf3-bfa6-a94c9fbf23f5)</br>-->
-SSL certificate status scan determines the validity of SSL certificate currently active on a website.
+SSL certificate status scan finds the validity of SSL certificate currently active on a website.
 SSL certificate ensures whether the traffic between the host and its client is encrypted.</br></br>

 ### Reverse DNS Scanner
 <!---![8](https://github.com/varospaxo/webrecon/assets/64273563/6701b788-a5b8-485d-bb0e-8173742cb926)</br>-->
 Reverse DNS Scan provides the actual hostname of the server acting as the host server.
-It can be used to determine the original host of a website.</br></br>
+It can be used to identify the original host of a website.</br></br>

 ### Subdomain Scanner
 <!---![9](https://github.com/varospaxo/webrecon/assets/64273563/a9297f63-cf25-4977-958a-ce309bf0d8ef)</br>-->